Azure/azure-quickstart-templates/quickstarts/microsoft.network/application-gateway-ipv6-create/README.md

 ---
-description: This template creates an application gateway with an IPv6 frontend in a dual-stack virtual network with two load-balanced VMs.
+description: This template creates an application gateway with an IPv6 frontend in a dual-stack virtual network.
 page_type: sample
 products:
 - azure